INTERVIEW | Wendell Smith

 10 Questions with Wendell Smith

 Wendell Smith (b.1972) is a contemporary artist currently living and working in Atlanta, GA.
 His work reflects the rich visual traditions of the Caribbean, incorporating Afro elements and folk culture.
 Educated both in the Caribbean and North America, he moderates conversations between the two regions, presenting a narrative of intercultural experiences.
 He has an undergraduate degree in Literature and Creative Arts from the University of the West Indies (First Class Honors) and is the recipient of the prestigious Fulbright scholarship award.
 He later pursued studies in studio arts at the Savannah College of Art and Design, graduating with an MFA in Painting.
 In addition, he earned a Doctorate in Education from Walden University.
 Smith's awards and fellowships include the Artist Fellowship Grant, the Puffin Foundation Emerging Artist Grant, the Archie D. Bertha H. Walker Fellowship Award, and the Trinidad and Tobago Support Alliance Grant.
 He has completed residency fellowships at Hambidge Center for the Creative Arts and Sciences, Vermont Studio Center, and Virginia Center for Creative Arts.
 His work has been exhibited most notably at the Museum of the Americas, Arlington, VA; King Tisdell Cottage Black History Museum, Savannah, GA; the University of Alabama, Huntsville, Al; Duke University, Durham, NC; Pinnacle Gallery SCAD, Savannah, GA; Jepson Center for the Arts, Savannah, GA, and the African American Cultural Center, Charlotte, NC, THINKARTWORK Studio, Trinidad and Tobago.
-Publications include Calabash: A Journal of Caribbean Arts and Letters, Journal of Africana Studies, and Seadly, New Art International.
-His scholarly activities focused on research into the design of curriculum for Caribbean higher education in the arts to meet the needs of the global art market.
+Publications include: Caribbean Vistas WordPress, Journal of Africana Studies, Seadly New Art International, and Black Entrepreneur Magazine His scholarly activities focused on research into the design of curriculum for Caribbean higher education in the arts to meet the needs of the global art market.
 It has been published by the Caribbean Educational Research Journal.

 wendellsmith.art | @wendell.smith.351